opensearch-project/.github/CONTRIBUTING.md

 We respect intellectual property rights of others and we want to make sure all incoming contributions are correctly attributed and licensed.
 A Developer Certificate of Origin (DCO) is a lightweight mechanism to do that.

 The DCO is a declaration attached to every contribution made by every developer.
+That representation is important for legal purposes and was the community-developed outcome after a [$1 billion lawsuit by SCO against IBM](https://en.wikipedia.org/wiki/SCO%E2%80%93Linux_disputes).
+The representation is designed to prevent issues but also keep the burden on contributors low.
+It has proven very adaptable to other projects, is built into git itself (and now also GitHub), and is in use by thousands of projects to avoid more burdensome requirements to contribute (such as a CLA).

 In the commit message of the contribution, the developer simply adds a `Signed-off-by` statement and thereby agrees to the DCO, which you can find below or at [DeveloperCertificate.org](http://developercertificate.org/).

 ```
 Developer's Certificate of Origin 1.1